MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 - Publish the customized report to a specific Microsoft Fabric workspace.

-- Customize the report site map and enable users to access the reports natively from the Customer Service workspace.
+- Customize the report site map and enable users to access the reports natively from the Customer Service workspace app.

 - Auto refresh reports as soon as source data is updated.